 Plan virtual networks

-Creating a virtual network to experiment with is easy enough, but chances are, you will deploy multiple virtual networks over time to support the production needs of your organization.
-With some planning, you will be able to deploy virtual networks and connect the resources you need more effectively.
+Creating a virtual network to experiment with is easy enough, but you're likely to deploy multiple virtual networks over time to support the production needs of your organization.
+With some planning, you can deploy virtual networks and connect the resources you need more effectively.
 The information in this article is most helpful if you're already familiar with virtual networks and have some experience working with them.
-If you are not familiar with virtual networks, it's recommended that you read Virtual network overview.
+If you aren't familiar with virtual networks, we recommend that you read Virtual network overview.

 Naming

 All Azure resources have a name.
-The name must be unique within a scope, that may vary for each resource type.
-For example, the name of a virtual network must be unique within a resource group, but can be duplicated within a subscription or Azure region.
-Defining a naming convention that you can use consistently when naming resources is helpful when managing several network resources over time.
+The name must be unique within a scope, which might vary for each resource type.
+For example, the name of a virtual network must be unique within a resource group, but you can use a duplicate name within a subscription or Azure region.
+Defining a naming convention that you can use consistently when you name resources is helpful when you manage several network resources over time.
 For suggestions, see Naming conventions.

 Regions